 - Your home and neighborhood.
 There are other factors about your home and neighborhood that insurers may consider when determining your score.
 These include the proximity of your home to a fire hydrant or fire station, the claims history in your neighborhood, whether you have an alarm system, and whether you’re located in an area that is prone to natural disasters.
 All these factors (and many more) may be considered when determining how low or high your insurance premiums will be.

 Because home insurers incorporate factors from your credit history, you’ll often see your score referred to as a credit-based insurance score.
-According to FICO®, about 85 percent of home insurers use credit-based insurance scores in states that allow it.
+According to FICO®, about 85% of home insurers use credit-based insurance scores in states that allow it.

 Why is credit history used to determine home insurance scores?